Core Actions

 • Parameters: This action requires the recipient's phone number (phone_number) and the text message (message) to be sent.

-• Output: The output of this action will depend on the implementation details, usually it might return a confirmation message or an error message.
+• Output: The output of this action will depend on the implementation details.
+Usually, it will return a confirmation message or an error message.

 Confirmation Email: Sends a confirmation email with reply options to a specified recipient.